lbryio/lbry-sdk/docs/index.md

 Support a name claim

 Args:
-    'name': (str) Name of claim
-    'claim_id': (str) claim ID of claim to support 'amount': (float) amount to support by
+    'name'      :  (str)    name of the claim to support 'claim_id'  :  (str)    claim_id of the claim to support 'amount'    :  (float)  amount of support

-Return:
+Returns:
     (dict) Dictionary containing result of the claim
     {
         txid : (str) txid of resulting support claim